Only hours after the Entertainment Software Association (ESA) filed suit in federal court, a Louisiana judge has halted

 No sooner had Blanco signed the bill into law than

-— a trade group representing video and computer game makers — filed suit to stop it in its tracks.
+the ESA — a trade group representing video and computer game makers — filed suit to stop it in its tracks.
 The ESA has successfully fought similar legislation in other states, where federal judges have ruled that depictions of violence are not prone to the same restrictions that pornography is.

 Defending the ESA’s actions, ESA President Douglas Lowenstein said that the game industry is already working with parents and retailers to educate the public about the existing, voluntary ratings system and what the ratings and descriptors mean.
 He pointed to the federal government’s own research, which shows that parents are involved in game purchases more than eight out of ten times.